Article Table Of Contents

 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Keystone State that have people climbing over each other to get in.

-If you're surprised–and you're wondering why these places are kind of a big deal–keep reading.
-We'll tell you what makes each of these 10 places in Pennsylvania are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in Pennsylvania are growing like weeds.

-How We Measured The Fastest Growing Cities In Keystone State
+How We Measured The Fastest Growing Cities In the Keystone State for 2020

 - Population in 2010